Skip to main content.

 • Educate the student body through workshops, events, and share of materials on the interconnectedness of food sustainability and racial inequity,

-• Advocate for policy changes that support land redistribution, closing income inequality, and provide increased opportunities for Black people to farm,
+• Advocate for policy changes that support land redistribution, closing income inequality, im/migrant and farm labor rights and protections, and provide increased opportunities for BIPOC to farm,

 • Recognize and uplift the existing powerful work being done by BIPOC in food systems and sustainability discourse,